 Soil erosion is the major factor impacting Lake Erie waters.
 The wearing away of the shoreline results in an overall cloudiness - called turbidity.
 We measure samples of water with sensitive instruments that can detect slight changes in cloudiness, changes you could not detect by looking at water.
 We continually measure these changes in turbidity, so that treatment can be optimized by adjusting pretreatment and filtration processes to achieve maximum effectiveness.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 5 NTU at any time.
-As reported in the table, the Lake County Pinecrest highest recorded turbidity result for 2017 was 0.11 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%, meeting the limit.
+As reported in the table, the Lake County Pinecrest highest recorded turbidity result for 2018 was 0.19 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.